-- The main capital projects included in the Authority's Capital Programme are outlined below: - Premises A range of further improvements have been identified and developed from our Equality, Diversity and Inclusion working group, who seek to ensure our premises are fit for an increasingly diverse workforce; and our Contaminants working group, identifying improvements to storage, handling and cleaning of Personal Protective Equipment which has been exposed to carbonaceous environments.
-To comply with current legislation major modernisation works are required at Wheatley Hill fire station and provision has been made in 2022/23 for completion of the works at an estimated cost of £0.700M.
-This will also eliminate outstanding backlog maintenance totalling £0.353M.
-The premises budget also includes an allowance for minor works to ensure that the condition of the Authority's property portfolio is maintained, and any improvements or enhancements are undertaken whenever it is necessary and appropriate. - Vehicle Replacement a comprehensive plan is in place to replace the operational fleet of fire appliances and specialist vehicles, pool cars and response vehicles when they reach the end of economic life.
-This is reviewed on an ongoing basis to identify any changes in the number and types of vehicles required to facilitate operational capacity. - Equipment Replacement Equipment and IT assets are replaced in line with a detailed plan, which is subject to regular review.

-All capital projects are subject to an assessment of risk and outcomes, as well as identifying any savings and efficiencies that can be achieved.
+- The main capital projects included in the Authority's Capital Programme are outlined below: - Premises The capital programme includes provision for the completion of major building works at Wheatley Hill fire station and adaptations to the Service Training Centre to facilitate commercial training by Vital Fire Solutions (VFS).
+The adaptations to the training centre will be fully financed by contributions from VFS and their training partner AIS Survivex.
+The premises budget also includes an allowance for minor works to ensure that the condition of the

+Authority's property portfolio is maintained, and any improvements or enhancements are undertaken whenever it is necessary and appropriate.

+- Vehicle Replacement a comprehensive plan is in place to replace the operational fleet of fire appliances and specialist vehicles, pool cars and response vehicles when they reach the end of economic life.
+This is reviewed on an ongoing basis to identify any changes in the number and types of vehicles required to facilitate operational capacity. - Equipment Replacement Equipment and IT assets are replaced in line with a detailed plan, which is subject to regular review. - All capital projects are subject to an assessment of risk and outcomes, as well as identifying any savings and efficiencies that can be achieved.
 The Authority seeks to collaborate with other partner agencies wherever possible, in order to maximise efficiencies and improvements to service.